ceres-solver/ceres-solver/docs/source/building.rst

 8. `protobuf <http://code.google.com/p/protobuf/>`_ is used for
 serializing and deserializing linear least squares problems to disk.
 This is useful for debugging and testing.
-It is an optional depdendency and without it some of the tests will be disabled.
+It is an optional dependency and without it some of the tests will be disabled.

 .. _section-linux: